nullNullNone/linux_shScript/README.md

-Some usefull Bash scripts here for you.
+Some useful Bash scripts here for you.